Kharkiv (river)

-The Kharkiv or Kharkov (Ха́рків, Харьков) is a river in Kharkiv Oblast, Ukraine, a left tributary of the Lopan.
-It originates from the town of Oktyabrsky in Belgorod Oblast, Russia and it falls into Lopan in the city of Kharkiv.
+The Kharkiv (Харків) or Kharkov (Харьков), is a river in Kharkiv Oblast, Ukraine, a left tributary of the Lopan.
+It originates from the town of Oktyabrsky in Belgorod Oblast, Russia and it falls into Lopan in the city of Kharkov.

-The river Kharkiv may have given the city of Kharkiv its name.
+The river Kharkov may have given the city of Kharkov its name.
 The river is also known as a place for people who enjoy cold-water swimming known as morzhi or "walruses" to swim.

 History

 In the 17th century, Ukrainian Cossacks led by I. Karkach built a fortified settlement on the plateau surrounded by the Kharkiv River and the Lopan River.

 During the Russian invasion of Ukraine, in 2024, a Russian attack on a nearby oil depot on February 9 leaked oil into the river and nearby Nemyshlia river, contaminating it.